HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 - The JIRA support only handles Basic Auth (username and password)
 - Some basic logging is available for the service, but work on handling few limitations, is in progress.
 - A robust automated test suite is required.
 - The service is English only and need to go through a String externalization exercise.
+- Jira APIs do not unescape the html entities in the summary so in case special character like double quotes, braces etc are present in the issue type , the html entities will be rendered as plain text .Same will work fine in the description .This issue will not be seen when it is fixed by the Jira developers.
 # License
 All files found in this project are licensed under the [Apache License 2.0](LICENSE).